Campaigners to vote on Boston immigration protest march

 Organiser Dean Everitt said: "I think there's been a lot of waffle going on and not a lot of straight answers.

-"We are seriously reconsidering putting the march back on."'Suck in people'
+"We are seriously reconsidering putting the march back on."

 Mr Everitt plans to hold a public meeting within the next three weeks where he and other campaigners will vote over whether to hold a march.